arms-mbon/darwin-core-generator/README.md

 # darwin-core-generator

 This code is tuned for data produced by the PEMA bioinformatics pipeline for 18S, ITS, and COI, where those data are accessed via GitHub and are formulated in a specific way.
+It is also tuned to the DwC requirements of EurOBIS (as opposed to OBIS or GBIF), in particular for DNA-based occurrences.

 The code main.py is the file you will use to run the code (see further instructions below) and that calls on the other python codes in the folder arms_toolbox.
 Please note that currently we are using the more up-to-date code in the folder arms_toolbox_datarelease001 (this was first created for the ARMS-MBON data release #1, and is also being used for data release #2) instead: the two will be merged at some point in the future.